By Greg Rodgers

 - Branded travel-size bottles are a rip off.
 Buy the full-size equivalents and then fill small bottles.
 At least you’ll have more left at home to refill before your next trip.

-- Put all liquid items into a plastic bag and then into a waterproof toiletries bag (I carry this one).
+- Put all liquid items into a plastic bag and then into a waterproof toiletries bag.
 Airplane pressure changes can make them ooze all over everything.

 - Don’t pack glass bottles.

-- Shampoo can double as soap and also laundry detergent in a pinch; choose a clear one that is “regular” or “normal” rather than specific to a hair type.
-After years of hearing travelers talk about it, I converted to Dr. Bronners.
+- Shampoo can double as soap and also laundry detergent in a pinch if you choose a clear one that is “regular” or “normal” rather than specific to a hair type.
+After years of hearing travelers talk about it, I started using Dr. Bronners’ liquid castile.
+It’s mostly non-toxic, so you can use it to disinfect the toothbrush, wash clothes, etc.

 - Take anti-bacterial soap (tea tree oil is good) to keep bug bites and small scrapes in check.

-- Men, leave the electric razor and charger at home — just bring along a good razor with some replacement blades.
-Alternatively, you can do as many travelers do and just let the beard go into Robinson Crusoe mode!
-The Mach 3 razor is popular all over the world and you can probably find blades for it, otherwise it is a matter of luck to find replacement blades for your razor from home.
+- Men, electric razors are heavy.
+Either go into Robinson Crusoe mode or just bring along a good razor with some replacement blades.
+The Mach 3 razor is popular all over the world, and blades are usually easy to find.
+Otherwise, finding replacement blades for other razors is a matter of luck.
 Soap or shampoo can double as shaving cream if you want to eliminate one more thing from your bag.

 - Any body wash or shampoo that smells sweet or fruity will make you an insect’s dream come true.